 11 Beam Deflection

 We now know how to calculate both the bending stress (Chapter 9) and shear stress (Chapter 10) in a beam.
-In this chapter we’ll consider the deformation of a beam subjected to bending and shear stresses.
+This chapter considers the deformation of a beam subjected to bending and shear stresses.
 Under load, beams deflect from their original position (Figure 11.1).
 Some amount of deflection is unavoidable, but it is usually desirable to limit deflection as much as possible.
-Although deflection often doesn’t pose a safety risk (unless the allowable stress of the beam is also exceeded) too much deflection can render a beam unfit for purpose.
+Although deflection often pose no safety risk (unless the allowable stress of the beam is also exceeded), too much deflection can render a beam unfit for purpose.

-Idealized sketches showing the shape of the deflected beam are a helpful visual aid.
-This deflected shape is known as the elastic curve (Figure 11.2).
-Sketches of the elastic curve provide a quick visual reference of how the beam will deflect and can be used to check that our numerical answers are realistic.
+The deflected shape of the beam is known as the elastic curve (Figure 11.2).
+Exaggerated sketches of the elastic curve provide a quick visual reference of how the beam will deflect and can be used to check that our numerical answers are realistic.

 Applied/internal load (F, T)